jlopezvalle/cse15l-lab-reports/Lab5.md

 ![Image](.png)
 ```
 Hello TA!
 I am having this error in my code and not sure how to fix it?
 I think it could have something to do with what i am writing in my terminal
-or maybe i dont have the correct file in my direcorty?
-I was hoping if you
+but im certain that i am typing everything correclty, i think?
+I was hoping
-can help me with this issue?
-I have provided the scrrenshots of my code,
+if you can help me with this issue?
+I have provided the scrrenshots of
-java file and bash script in my EdStem post, thank you!
+my code, java file and bash script in my EdStem post, thank you!
 ```

 2.
 ```
 Thank you submitting your question about your code. after looking at the
-screenshots you have provided have you tried any of the commands that you
+screenshots you have provided look at your javac command in your temrinal
-suggested in your intial post?
-After trying the commands that you may
-think is cuasing the problem can you attach a picture/screenshot of what
+carefully?
+Check that you are compiling the correct file and look at the
+type of file it is.
+You may have been typing it correctly but adding
+unneeded information could be the reason whyit not able to compile properly.
-your getting if the problem is not fixed.
-If you have anymore questions
-please come back to this post :)
+If you have anymore questions please come back to this post :)
 ```

 3.
 ![Image](.png)
 ```
 Hi TA.
 I tried going over carefully in what i wrte in my terminal, i checked
-to see if i had the correct file in my directoy and i did have it in the
+to see if i was compiling the correct file.
+It turns out i was using the
-correct directory.
-I then looked back at the commands that i was typing and
+correct file but kept typing it as ArrayTest.class or ArrayTest.java.
+I tried
+removing the ending part by leaving it as ArrayTest and it finally worked.
+I
-noticed i had a misspelling in one of my commands that i was trying to run.
+also noticed i had a misspelling error in my javac command so after i fixed
-Since i type fast I had thought i had typed everything correctly but i know
+those errors everthing worked now!
+Since i type fast I had thought i had typed
-relized that most of my mistakes are from misspelling.
+everything correctly but i know relized that most of my mistakes are from
+misspelling.
 Thank you TA!
 ```

 4.